Practicing Wise Water Use and Promoting Stewardship Through Conservation

 ||Our Primary Source: Clear Lake - Yolo County's primary source of agricultural water comes from 50 miles away in Lake County.
 The District obtained the rights to store water in Clear Lake in 1967 when it purchased the privately owned Clear Lake Water Company and the Cache Creek Dam.
 This gave the District the potential to release up to 150,000 acre-feet of water annually.

-However, the District's water right to store water in Clear Lake and not provide enough water to supply farmers during dry years, therefore the District constructed the Indian Valley Dam and Reservoir in 1974-1975.
+However, the District's water right to store water in Clear Lake did not provide enough water to supply farmers during dry years, therefore the District constructed the Indian Valley Dam and Reservoir in 1974-1975.

 ||Yolo County's Life Line: Indian Valley Reservoir - With the completion of the Indian Valley Reservoir in 1975, the District's water resources became less vulnerable to the dry years which often limit water supplies in Yolo County.